VojtechPetru/strawberry-vercajk/strawberry_vercajk/_validation/README.md

     company: CompanyInputValidator
     addresses: typing.Annotated[list[AddressInputValidator], pydantic.Field(min_length=1)]
     age: typing.Annotated[int, pydantic.Field(ge=0, le=150)]

+UserCreateGqlInput = strawberry_vercajk.pydantic_to_input_type(UserCreateInputValidator)
+AddressGqlInput = strawberry_vercajk.pydantic_to_input_type(AddressInputValidator)
+CompanyGqlInput = strawberry_vercajk.pydantic_to_input_type(CompanyInputValidator)
 ```

 >[!TIP]
 > You can use [pydbull](https://github.com/COEXCZ/pydbull) library for converting data objects (such as Django models)
 > to Pydantic models or adding validation rules based on model constraints.

+>[!TIP]
+> Fields annotated as a union with `typing.Literal[""]` are marked as optional in the generated Strawberry input type.
+> The null values are automatically converted to an empty string.

+>[!TIP]
+> String fields with a default value are marked as optional in the generated Strawberry input type.
+> The null values are automatically converted to an empty string.

 You can create a Strawberry mutation that uses these validators: